BeyondNFT/sandbox/README.md

 Using a Sandboxed iframe should already help to stop a lot of problem that can happen, but still, users should be warned to not do anything that seems suspicious when the NFT runs.

-Therefore, if you use this Sandbox on your website, before the first rendering it would be nice to tell users that they will be shown an Interactive NFT and that they must be carefull because you do not have control over the code itself.
+Therefore, if you use this Sandbox on your website, before the first rendering it would be nice to tell users that they will be shown an Dynamic NFT and that they must be carefull because you do not have control over the code itself.

 @TODO: Should we set that directly in the Sandbox?